microsoft/PartsUnlimitedMRP/docs/HOL_Autoscaling-Load-Testing/HOL_Autoscaling-Load-Testing.md

 ![](<media/task2-step11.png>)

 **Step 12.** In the availability set, select **CPU** next to **Scale by metric**.
 The instance range will cover both instances and the target CPU default is 60 - 80%.
-Additionally,keep the scale up and down by settings.
+Additionally, keep the scale up and down by settings.
 Click the Save button at the bottom of the page to save the auto-scaling configuration settings for the availability set.

 ![](<media/task2-step12.png>)